 Your 5-step guide to setting workout goals

-Physical activity is essential to life, and it’s necessary to stay active throughout the year to maintain a healthy mind and body.
+Physical activity is essential, and it’s necessary to stay active throughout the year to maintain a healthy mind and body.

-When the weather is nice, it’s easy to fit a walk, bike ride or even a hike in before or after work, but as we all know, summer weather doesn’t last forever.
+When the weather is nice, it can be fun to head outside to walk, ride a bike or even hike before or after work.
+But this summer weather doesn’t last forever.
 In the cold months, many turn to their local gym to stay active, but the cost of a gym membership can be pricey.